 The Prize is awarded to a short story by an African writer published in English, whether in Africa or elsewhere.
 Indicative length is between 3000 and 10,000 words.

 There is a cash prize of £10,000 for the winning author and a travel award for each of the short-listed candidates (up to five in all).
+The shortlisted candidates will also receive a Prize of £500.

 For practical reasons, unpublished work and work in other languages is not eligible.
 Works translated into English from other languages are not excluded, provided they have been published in translation, and should such a work win, a proportion of the prize would be awarded to the translator.

 The award is made in July each year, the deadline for submissions being 31 January.
 Works received after that date will be put forward to the next year's prize.
 The short-list is selected from work originally published in the five years preceding the submissions deadline and not previously considered for a Caine Prize.
-The deadline for the next prize is 31 January 2014; works must have been published between 1 February 2009 and the closing date.
+The deadline for the next prize is 31 January 2014; works must have been first published between 1 February 2009 and the closing date.

 In general it is unwise to delay the submission of entries until shortly before the deadline: postal and delivery hiccups can easily result in material arriving too late.
 It is far better to submit material a few weeks in advance.